Certifications are a great way to get a very useful official recognition in the country where the target language is spoken.

 IELTS Academic measures the English language proficiency needed for an academic, higher education environment.
 IELTS General Training measures English language proficiency in a practical, everyday context.
 This version of the test is also often a visa requirement for those planning to migrate to English speaking countries including Australia, the UK, and New Zealand.

 The Goethe-Zertifikat A1: Start Deutsch 1 certificate requires very simple language skills.
 The examination corresponds to the first degree (A1) of the six levels of competence of the Common European Framework of Reference for Languages.

-The Goethe-Zertifikat A2: Start Deutsch 2 certificate requires very simple language skills.
-The examination corresponds to the second level (A2) of the six levels of competence of the Common European Framework of Reference for Languages.
+The Goethe-Zertifikat A2: Start Deutsch 2 certificate requires very simple language skills. ">The examination corresponds to the second degree (A2) of the six levels of competence of the Common European Framework of Reference for Languages.

 The Goethe-Zertifikat B1 is a German exam for teenagers and adults.